ze5yuc/ds2001_spring22/lecture_notes/github/demo_github.md

 3) Lastly, merge the updates:

-`> git merge upstream/main main`
+`> git merge upstream/master master`

 If the merge fails, you likely altered your repo.
 Git will give suggestions on how to fix a merge conflict.

 **Notes:**
 - the fetch + merge steps are equal to git pull, but the former is safer as a fetch will succeed in the event of a merge conflict
-- every repo has a `main` branch which is intended to be the active branch. developers can work on separate branches, and attempt to merge tested, useful code to the main branch.
+- every repo has a `main`/`master` branch which is intended to be the active branch. developers can work on separate branches, and attempt to merge tested, useful code to the main/master branch.